fido-device-onboard/epid-verification-service/README.md

 #### Proxy Settings

-* To use external Verification service from behind proxy set the following JVM flags, more info [here][2]:
+* To use external Verification Service from behind proxy, set the following JVM flags, more info [here][2]:
 ```
 https.proxyPort
 https.proxyHost